axonops/async-python-cassandra-client/examples/bulk_operations/PROGRESS.md

 ```

 ### Key Insights About Vnodes
-- Each node's 256 vnodes are scattered across the token ring
+- Each node's vnodes are scattered across the token ring
-- With single node: exactly 256 token ranges discovered
+- Number of vnodes is configurable (default 256 in Cassandra 4.0+)
+- Code dynamically discovers actual vnode count from cluster
 - Token ranges don't start at MIN_TOKEN due to random distribution
 - Last range wraps around (positive to negative values)
 - Wraparound ranges require special handling (split queries)